 - Any current regular member of ESA who has been a regular member of ESA for at least five years (not necessarily consecutive) is eligible to be nominated to be an ESA Fellow.
 For these purposes, a regular member is defined as a nonstudent, dues-paying member.

 - A nominee is expected to have been a member of the profession for at least 15 years.
 In most cases, this will be interpreted to mean 15 years from Ph.D.

 - Demonstrated excellence of contributions to one or several of the following areas: (1) research and discovery, (2) communication and outreach; education and pedagogy, (3) application of ecology to management and policy.

 The nomination of an individual to be an ESA Fellow must be made by three members of ESA excluding members of the Fellows Selection Committee.
 No ESA member can nominate more than two individuals in a year.
-Nomination packets will be considered for one year, and nominators are strongly encouraged to resubmit updated nominations if nominations are not successful the first time.
+Nomination packets will be considered for one year, and nominators may resubmit updated nominations if nominations are not successful the first time.

 Nominations should be submitted through the online form and will require the following information:

 - The names of the three nominators

 - The name of the nominee and year she/he earned a PhD.